-While all e-book readers have the same basic functionality, features can vary widely.
-Almost every major brand can now download e-books wirelessly.
-Built-in MP3 players are a common feature, as are dictionaries and basic web browsers.
+While all ebook readers have the same basic functionality, features can vary widely.
+Almost every major brand can now download ebooks wirelessly.
+Built-in MP3 players are common, as are dictionaries and basic web browsers.
 Audiobook and text-to-speech support are also becoming fairly standard.
-Several top e-readers offer touchscreen interfaces so it feels like you're turning pages in a book.
+Several top e-readers offer touch-screen interfaces so it feels like you're turning pages in a book.

-If you already have a tablet or smartphone, you might not need a dedicated e-reader.
-E-book apps available for Apple and Android devices can turn your mobile device into a portable reading platform, although the backlit screen of a phone or tablet may not be as comfortable as an E Ink display for long reading sessions.
-Look for a more detailed explanation in our Know Before You Go section.
+If you already have a tablet or smartphone, however, you might not need a dedicated e-reader.
+Ebook apps available for Apple and Android devices can turn your mobile device into a portable reading platform, although the backlit screen of a phone or tablet may not be as comfortable as an E Ink display for long reading sessions.
+Amazon's Kindle HD, covered in our report on Tablets, is another alternative.
+Click on the Buyer's Guide tab for a more detailed comparison of e-readers and tablets.